Billyblbl/bviz/readme.md

-# BankViz Project
+# BlblBankViz Project

-BankViz is a personal finance analysis tool designed to help users visualize and understand their banking data.
+BlblBankViz is a personal finance analysis tool designed to help users visualize and understand their banking data.
 The project aims to provide a user-friendly interface for importing, categorizing, and analyzing bank statements.

 ## About